Multi-tenant design and reflections on Ameba Platform

 Security Level

-AWS services are independent of each other, but have an equal relationship.
-In order to achieve security separation, it is important to use IAM ABAC to identify the security level of each service and control communication based on that.
+Services on AWS are independent of each other, yet have an equal relationship.
+To achieve security separation, it is important to use IAM's ABAC to identify the security level of each service and control communication based on that.
 Resource tags are one of the best ways to identify the security level of a service.

-On the Ameba platform, we took into account the characteristics of microservices and categorized services as follows:
+On the Ameba platform, we have taken into account the characteristics of microservices and categorized services as follows:

-- Protected Services: Services that have high security requirements and require strict management
+- Protected Services: Services with high security requirements and strict management

-- Non-Protected Service: Services with relatively low security requirements
+- Non-Protected Services: Services with relatively low security requirements

 The following principles have been established for communication control: